 I see it's clearly taking an opportunity for optimization, so I'm more than happy to hear that as a reason for rejecting this.
 It does warrant documentation somewhere, though, I'd say.
 Not sure where that documentation would go.

-#3 Updated by Koichi Sasada almost 4 years ago
+#3 Updated by Koichi Sasada about 4 years ago

 - ruby -v changed from ruby 1.9.2p188 (2011-03-28 revision 31204) [x86_64-darwin10.7.0] to -